ragingbeardo/airdrop-config/README.md

 ### Airdrop Type Weighting

 Go with heart on this one.
-Bigger Number = Bigger Odds.
+Bigger Number = Bigger Odds (compared to each other).
 Or just leave it be.
 I'm not your supervisor.

 - `mixed`: number
 - `weaponArmor`: number